zjzijielu/gnn-positional-structural-node-features/README.md

 The results can be found in `results` folder.

 ## Graph classification
 Refer to `gnn_comparison/experiment.sh` for example runbook.
-For a detailed instruction, refer to https://github.com/zjzijielu/gnn-exp for a detailed running instruction.

 ## Deepwalk
 Deepwalk is one of the initialization methods that we explore in this project.
 To generate deepwalk features, refer to https://github.com/phanein/deepwalk.